1. Home

 4. LexisNexis® U.S. Home Trends Report

 LexisNexis® Risk Solutions publishes an annual report that provides seven-year trends for loss cost, frequency and severity across eight different perils: wind, hail, fire and lightning, weather related water, non-weather related water, theft, liability and other perils.
-The 2023 report, which is based on property exposures and losses for the period ranging from 2016 through 2022, highlights the importance of using seven-year trend data for building more accurate forecasts.
+This year’s report, which is based on property exposures and losses for the period ranging from 2019 through 2025, highlights the shifting patterns of home insurance claims.
+Claim frequency was down for all perils except Fire and Lightning, but this decrease was offset by an increase in severity to the highest it’s been in seven years.

 Download the most recent report today to see these insights and more: